azransyed/Gitea-SGW-TUI/README.md

     go mod tidy

 ⚠️ Disclaimers

-    Enable Virtual Environment:
-    Always activate your Python virtual environment before running the TUI or executing any Ansible playbooks to avoid dependency conflicts.

     ACM Region-Specific Certificates:
     Ensure your AWS CLI is set to the correct region where your ACM certificate is located, as it is not shared across regions.